thefill/GCP-Cloud-Functions-Starter-for-Typescript/README.md

 To install it follow [Gcloud installation instructions](https://cloud.google.com/sdk/downloads#interactive).

+### Initialize Gcloud
+Gcloud CLI requires access to your google cloud projects.
+To achieve that you need to authorize CLI tool to get access to your resources by following [this guide](https://cloud.google.com/sdk/docs/initializing).

 ### Reinstall Yarn
 Next step requires change how Yarn is bounded to the node.
 We need to separate it from the node version to make it play nicely with NVM (tool we will setup later).